This article shares essential tips and best practices to help you get the most out of email warm-up and use it effectively.

 - Daily sending goal: 40

-We recommend setting a daily goal of 40 warm-up emails.
-It's a safe limit for your account's reputation.
+We recommend a daily warm-up goal of up to 40 emails/day, which is a safe limit for your account’s reputation.

 Email account activity